 The certificate field is reviewed by above certificate applicant before deciding whether or not to accept the certificate; the review shall at least include the certificate subject name.
 Before accepting the SSL server certificate, the certificate applicant must review the certificate subject name field.
-If the organization or individual e-mail address is submitted for secure e-mail use, the organization or individual certificate applicant shall review e-mail address recorded in the certificate subject name field and submit consistent information for the application before certificate acceptance.
+If the organization or individual e-mail address is submitted for secure e-mail use, the organization or individual certificate applicant shall review e-mail address contained in the Subject Alternative Name Extension for consistent before certificate acceptance.